revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Damage while Dying.

 If you take any damage while you are **Dying**, you suffer **+1 Exhaustion** level.
+If you receive a critical hit, you suffer **+2 Exhaustion** levels.
 If the damage equals or exceeds your hit point maximum, you suffer instant death.

 ### Stabilizing a Dying Creature.

-Effects that stabalize a **Dying** creature now do so by healing for one hit point.
-Stabalization via first aid can be done on any creature you can touch and requires an action and a successful Wisdom (Medicine) check with a DC of 10 + targets exhaustion level.
+Effects that invoke the ***stabilize*** result on a **Dying** creature now do so by healing for one hit point.
+Stabilization via first aid can be done on any creature you can touch and requires an action and a successful Wisdom (Medicine) check with a DC of 10 + targets Exhaustion level (see [Medicine Skill](#dying-medicine-and-healer-medicine-skill)).

 ### Optional: Dying Survivor Injury